LectureSight/lecturesight/doc/src/index.rst

 Welcome to LectureSight
 =======================

-LectureSight is an open source OSGI application that uses OpenCL to analyze a video stream in real-time and track the presenter by controlling a PTZ camera.
+LectureSight is an Open Source live camera tracking solution mainly intended for use in lecture recordings.
+The system uses unobtrusive tracking, analyzing the video stream from an overview camera.
+The lecturer does not need to wear any form of indicator.
+The system is highly customizable and ships with tools for adopting instances to particular venues.

 Quick Start
 -----------